hashgraph/hedera-local-node/README.md

             --async to enable or disable asynchronous creation of accounts.
 ```

 Note: Generated accounts are 3 types.
-All of them are usable via HederaSDK or @hashgraph/hethers.
+All of them are usable via HederaSDK.
 Only Alias ECDSA accounts can be imported into wallet like Metamask or used in ethers.

 Note: Read more about `developer mode` [here](https://github.com/hashgraph/hedera-json-rpc-relay/blob/main/docs/dev-mode.md)